TheGroobi/Interactive-Card-Details-Form-Main/README.md

 Some things which are not completely finishined on this projects are responsive design, kind of neglected it i don't really want to do it right now, maybe i'll come back to it someday.
 The cvc input and the number input are not perfect:

 - cvc accepts if you put 3 numbers and one different character
 - the number input checks if there are 16 numbers of 4 segments of 4 numbers and 3 spaces, but will accept the input if you put in 16 numbers + anything after (still not sure how to use regex to fix this)

 Other than that i feel like this project has taught me a lot but gave me some kind of reality check that there is still so much more to learn and i know pretty much nothing right now.
 I'm still committed tho and will keep trying, maybe in 5 years i'll come back here and laugh at my stupidity and thought process.
 I want to do one more project with only sass and vanilla js, and the next one i might try learning some tailwind, it looked really fun to use.

 ### Useful resources

-- [Regex Creator](https://regexr.com/) - Very good site for understanding what your regex does and learning all the syntax Im not going to list the rest of the sites, cause i don't want to put in 400 links here and spam it out lmao, mainly used StackOverflow, mdn, w3schools, some random articles online, Scrimba
+- [Regex Creator](https://regexr.com/) - Very good site for understanding what your regex does and learning all the syntax.

+Im not going to list the rest of the sites, cause i don't want to put in 400 links here and spam it out lmao, mainly used StackOverflow, mdn, w3schools, some random articles online, Scrimba